folke/KOReader.patches/README.md

 This patch disables all the progress and status related widgets from **COVERBROWSER** such as, progress bar, status icons and collection icons from the book's cover, giving us a clean cover.
 This helps to draw the new widgets with ease.

+You **MUST** install this first if you are using default KOReader interface that is **Coverbrowser** plugin and if you want to use any of the other patches in this repo.

 ## 🞂 2--disable-all-PT-widgets.lua

 This patch disables all the progress and status related widgets from **PROJECT: TITLE** such as, progress bar, percent read, pages read and status icon from the book's cover, giving us a clean cover.
 This helps to draw the new widgets with ease.

+You **MUST** install this first if you are using **Project: Title** plugin and if you want to use any of the other patches in this repo.

 ## 🞂 2--rounded-corners.lua

 <img width="720" height="325" alt="Rounded corners to book covers" src="https://github.com/user-attachments/assets/ed550b96-a4dc-4354-9e91-c38195d9596f" />

 This patch adds rounded corners to book covers in mosaic menu view.

 Download the icons `rounded.corner.bl.svg`, `rounded.corner.tl.svg`, `rounded.corner.br.svg` and `rounded.corner.tr.svg` from my icons folder and place the icons in `koreader/icons` in your e-reader.